ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 And I think it is one of these...
 It's like an itch that some can't scratch with this inscrutable and ineffable nature that does verge into the mystical.
 So what do we do with the huge mystery... that makes it a training and exhibition field...
 Again, that's not just important, but is kind of the archetype of how do you have a multidecade conversation with potentially non-compatible theorizing?
-W
-hereas in many of the physical sciences, including physical or reductionist perspectives on neuroscience, threads open and close, little bit quicker, little bit easier, tend to not delve into ancient history, tend to not need to invoke world knowledge traditions.
+Whereas in many of the physical sciences, including physical or reductionist perspectives on neuroscience, threads open and close, little bit quicker, little bit easier, tend to not delve into ancient history, tend to not need to invoke world knowledge traditions.
 So that makes it fun.
 It makes it fun and useful.
 And if something's fun and useful, what secret third thing are we looking?